David Beckham tells fans he's 'very interested' in Miami team

 When asked about the news that Miami was his choice, Beckham replied it was "something I'm very interested in."

-Being in America, Beckham said, he had "seen the excitement" of fans and the addition of a dozen new professional teams and the construction of new football stadiums.
+Being in America, Beckham said, he had "seen the excitement" of fans and the addition of a dozen new professional teams and the construction of new soccer stadiums.

 "It's only a very young league." he said.
 "It's going to get better and going to get bigger over the years."